pitsomashilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 17-hidethisword displays all the lines in the /etc/passwd file that do not contain the pattern bin

 Script 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter

+Script 19-AZ replaces all characters A nd c from input to Z and e respectively